orefalo/murex-docs/docs/README.md

     features:
       - title: Content Aware
         icon: arrows-to-circle
-        details: Natively manipulate JSON, TOML, YAML, XML, CSV, and commonlog files
+        details: Murex has built-in support for natively manipulating various file formats such as JSON, TOML, YAML, XML, CSV, and commonlog.
+This allows for seamless integration and manipulation of data in these formats.
         link: types/

       - title: Objects and Maps
         icon: table-columns
-        details: Use maps, hashes, lists, and dictionaries for data manipulation
+        details: Murex provides powerful data structures like maps, hashes, lists, and dictionaries, which can be used for efficient and flexible data manipulation.
+These data structures enable you to organize and manipulate data in a structured and intuitive way.
         link: mkarray/

       - title: Arrays manipulation
         icon: layer-group
-        details: Native built-ins allow for proper manipulation of arrays
+        details: Murex comes with native built-in functions and features that allow for proper manipulation of arrays.
+These functions make it easy to perform operations like filtering, sorting, appending, and merging arrays, providing a seamless experience for working with array data
         link: lmkarray/

       - title: Scalar expression
         icon: check-double
-        details: The shell parses variables as expressions to avoid accidental bugs due to spaces
+        details: Murex treats variables as expressions, allowing you to perform calculations and evaluations directly within the shell.
+This feature helps to avoid accidental bugs caused by spaces or incorrect syntax, providing a more reliable and predictable scripting experience.
         link: tour/#scalars

       - title: Public & Private functions
         icon: unlock-keyhole
-        details: Private functions restrict scope visibility to the nearest module or source file
+        details: Murex supports both public and private functions.
+Private functions have restricted scope visibility, meaning they can only be accessed within the nearest module or source file.
+This allows for better encapsulation and organization of code, enhancing code readability and maintainability.
         link: commands/private

       - title: Type inference
         icon: text-height
-        details: The shell tries to infer the data type of variables and pipelines it manages
+        details: Murex employs type inference to automatically determine the data type of variables and pipelines it manages.
+This means that you don't always have to explicitly specify the data type, as the shell can intelligently infer it based on the context.
+This simplifies scripting and reduces the need for explicit type declarations.
         link: tour/#type-inference

       - title: Enhanced pipelines & redirection
         icon: puzzle-piece
-        details: urex supports sending typed information to compatible functions via redirection and pipelines.
+        details: Murex supports sending typed information to compatible functions via redirection and pipelines.
 This allows for more efficient and flexible data processing.
         link: user-guide/pipeline

       - title: Type casting and formats